 We are a psychology team who work specifically with families of children with a diagnosis of ASD or a Learning Disability (also known as an Intellectual Disability).
-Our team consists of Clinical Psychologists, Assistant Psychologists, a Learning Disabilities Nurse, and a Psychological Therapist.
+Our team consists of Clinical Psychologists, Assistant Psychologists and Trainee Clinical Psychologists.
 A young person may be referred to our service by a health professional or social worker to provide support around emotional well-being or behavioural difficulties related to their developmental condition.

 We work across settings (home and school) and liaise with other professionals involved in the care and support of the young person.
 This includes Paediatricians, Occupational therapists, Speech and Language Therapists, Teachers, Nurses, and other education and social care professionals.
 We also have links and can signpost to third sector support in the local area.